LANDIS-II-Foundation/Project-NC-Conservation-Global-Change/Parameterization and calibration/NECN Succession/readme.md

 * sources excel sheet for exact sources of each data field.
 * Initial mineral N was an estimate similar to the value found in other LANDIS-II projects (Lake Tahoe, Melissa Lucash’s VIFF project) and based on Rob’s suggestions; set to 4
 * Atmospheric N slope/intercept was attained by looking up NADP N deposition data for the past 20 years and plotting it as a function of yearly total precipitation in excel and finding the slope and intercept of the trend line.
 (Ndep values from NADP were multiplied by 0.1 to get correct units).
-This calculation can be found in
+This calculation can be found in the NECN_nitrodep.xl.xls
 * Denitrification rate and all of the SOM decay rates were originally taken from the Lake Tahoe LANDIS-II project single cell calibration text file and then calibrated for NC.
 * After calibrating loblolly, I calibrated red oak and white maple individually, then those three in a single cell collectively, then began landscape level calibration.
 * Calibration efforts were cleared by Rob.